 Get a QSPP, ASAP

 No business model can predict disability.
 No quarterly projections can anticipate illness.
 But your business can be better prepared for an employee’s disability by setting up a QSPP sooner rather than later.
-Talk to an attorney about drafting the necessary documents and consider speaking to a financial advisor or consultant about your funding options.
+Talk to an attorney about drafting the necessary documents and consider speaking to a financial professional or consultant about your funding options.

 Whether you offer DI insurance or not, plan ahead by identifying your key employees and protecting their incomes with a QSPP.
 It can not only help your employees in the long run — it can also be a prudent choice for your company.